 DELCO recently finished the redevelopment of the 35 acre Crossroads Redevelopment Area, a project named Haddon Pointe, that included the construction of 190 Townhouses, Eleven (11) residential apartment buildings comprising a total of 258 units, a club house and other related site improvements.
-As of May 2, 2022, one-hundred and ninety (190) townhomes have been completed and issued certificates of occupancy.
+As of June 6, 2023, the project has been completed.